Garras Owlets Pre-School

 - Specialist skills or training our staff have

 We all have Makaton training and we use signing daily.
-We all have Paediatric First Aid training and Safeguarding training.
+We all have Paediatric First Aid training, Safeguarding and SEN training.
 We've also undergone Behaviour Management training.
-The Deputy Pre-School leader/ SENCo (accompanied by other members of staff) attend SENCo network meetings every half term.
 We discuss what training each member of staff will take depending on the needs of the children.
 We will readily undergo further training as needed.

 - Support we offer regarding children's health and well-being

 We have joined Healthy Under Fives.
 We encourage daily outdoor play and physical exercise.
 We provide free milk and water is always readily available.We ask the parents to bring in a fruit or vegetable each day which we share at fruit time.
 We talk to the children about safety issues on a regular basis and show them how to e.g. carry scissors safely.
 We carry out daily risk assessments on our premises and resources.
 We ensure the children always wash their hands after using the toilet, gardening and before cooking and eating.
+We have a Healthy Under Fives notice board to share health and safety information with parents and we also send important information home as necessary.
 Each child has a key person.
 We share our settling in policy with parents prior to their child starting.

 - Ways we inform parents about how their child is being supported